Bernie Cahill: Career

-Formerly an Intellectual Property attorney, prior to co-founding ROAR Cahill ran a law office on Nashville, Tennessee's Music Row specializing in artist representation, licensing, and digital rights management.
-Cahill is a member of the National Academy of Recording Arts and Sciences, Academy of Country Music, Americana Music Association, Country Music Association, Country Music Association International Voting Panel, and is a member of the Tennessee Bar Association and Illinois State Bar Association.
+Formerly an intellectual property attorney prior to co-founding ROAR, Cahill ran a law office on Nashville's Music Row specializing in artist representation, licensing, and digital rights management.
+Cahill is a member of the National Academy of Recording Arts and Sciences, Academy of Country Music, Americana Music Association, Country Music Association, and Country Music Association International Voting Panel.
 Cahill currently serves as a board member of Genius Brands International.
-He is also actively involved in a number of philanthropic causes, including Zac Brown’s Camp Southern Ground and the USO Entertainment Advisory Council, as well as serving on the board of InsideOUT Writers.
+He is also actively involved in philanthropic causes, including Zac Brown’s Camp Southern Ground and the USO Entertainment Advisory Council, as well as serving on the board of InsideOUT Writers.
+Cahill was previously a member of the Illinois State Bar Association and the Tennessee Bar Association.

-In April 2018, Bernie Cahill and Greg Suess left the company, along with Head of Roar’s Nashville Office, Matt Maher, and Head of Media & Brand Strategy, Liz Norris, to launch Activist Artist Management.
-Activist Artist Management is a full-service talent management, integrated media and advisory firm with 23 associates across offices in Los Angeles, New York, Nashville and Atlanta.
+In April 2018, Bernie Cahill and Greg Suess left the company, along with the head of ROAR’s Nashville office, Matt Maher, and head of media and brand strategy, Liz Norris, to launch Activist Artist Management, a full-service talent management, integrated media, and advisory firm with 23 associates across offices in Los Angeles, New York, Nashville, and Atlanta.
 Cahill now runs Activist’s music and talent divisions, having brought many clients with him to the new company.

-In 2017 Cahill landed on Billboard's "Power 100" list, namely for the launch of Dead & Company, breaking stadium attendance records with Zac Brown Band, and completing a catalog and intellectual property deal for the Grateful Dead, among much more.
+In 2017, Cahill landed on Billboard's Power 100 list, namely for the launch of Dead & Company, breaking stadium attendance records with Zac Brown Band, and completing a catalog and intellectual property deal for the Grateful Dead, among much more.
 He has also been featured on the Billboard “Nashville/ Country Power Players” list.